 Carbon monoxide attaches to red blood cells, stealing oxygen from your body it has to have to thrive.
 It combines with these cells more than 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets carried to the critical organs via the bloodstream.
+Carbon monoxide, in place of oxygen, then gets carried to the vital organs via the bloodstream.
 To put it simply, carbon monoxide deprives your body of oxygen.
 Organs need oxygen; without it, they begin to suffocate.

-Your body requires a long time to eradicate carbon monoxide; however, it can be taken in much more quickly.
+It takes your body a long time to eradicate carbon monoxide; however, it can be taken in much more rapidly.